housUnus/Finite_element_time_dependent_solver/README.md

 # Finite_element_time_dependent_solver
 The "main.m" file contains the code of validation

-This code is writen in MATLAB, and it has the ability to solve time
+This code is written in MATLAB, and it has the ability to solve time-dependent linear diff equations.

-dependent linear equations.

 The form of the equation that can be solved, the details of the solving